 Global Press Institute uses journalism as a development tool to train and employ women in developing media markets to produce high-quality local news coverage that elevates local and global awareness and ignites social change.

 What We Do

-GPI is building a network of professional women journalists throughout the developing world who earn a fair wage for reporting on their local communities.
-Their unique coverage of issues overlooked by mainstream media contributes directly to the development and empowerment of their communities, brings greater transparency to their countries, and changes the way the world views their people and cultures.
+Global Press works to solve two pressing global problems: the decline of international journalism and women’s economic empowerment.
+Our powerful network of professional women journalists earn a fair wage for reporting on their local communities with greater depth and accuracy than either mainstream or local media offer.
+Their unique coverage of issues overlooked by other media contributes directly to the development of their communities, brings greater transparency to their countries, and changes the way the world views their people and cultures.Read the news.

 Global Press has produced thousands of high-impact news stories from some of the least-covered regions of the world.
 With a complex program structure that emphasizes recruiting trainees from diverse backgrounds and offering a one-of-a-kind training that transforms into a long-term employment opportunity, Global Press is able to open and operate independent news bureaus across the world.

 "It allows people to own their own voices.
 It allows people to make decisions.
 It allows people to participate in issues that are of concern to them.
 It allows people to be free." - Gertrude Pswarayi, GPJ Zimbabwe